 Sudden Change In Behavior

-If suddenly you experience aggressiveness from your bearded dragon, it could be that it’s suffering from an underlying disease.
+If your bearded dragon suddenly becomes aggressive, it could be that it’s suffering from an underlying disease.
 Feeling sick and having no idea can make anyone grumpy and upset, even your bearded dragon.
-Give your pet some space and contact your vet for information on what to do.
+Give your pet some space and contact your vet for guidance.

-Senior dragons above 6 years of age experience illnesses related to age, and this is often due to the decline in vigor.
-Here are the following bumps you should be expecting along the way:
+Senior dragons above 8 years experience illnesses related to old age, and this is often due to a decline in vigor.
+Here are the following bumps you might notice along the way:

 Kidney Disease

-Your beardie’s kidneys can wear out and decline in capacity.
-This can result in excessive passing out of urate, swelling of the limbs, lethargy, loss of appetite, weakness, and paralysis due to nerve damage.
+Your beardie’s kidney function can decline in capacity.
+This can result in excessive passing out of urate, swelling of the limbs, lethargy, loss of appetite, weakness, and even paralysis due to nerve damage.

 Cancer

-Senior beardies can also experience abnormal growth of the cells due to constant exposure to day-to-day chemical matter.
-This can result in tumors and organ failures.
-To prevent or manage the growth of cancer cells, you must regularize veterinary visits for early detection and treatment.
+Senior beardies can also experience abnormal growth of the cells due to constant contact exposure to environmental chemicals resulting in tumors or organ failures.
+To prevent or manage the growth of cancer, schedule regular veterinary visits for early detection and treatment.

 Arthritis

-Arthritis is a regular senior beardie disease caused by poor management and diet.
-However, due to kidney failure, your beardie can also develop arthritis.
-This disease targets the joints and limbs of beardies, making movement painful or rather impossible to attain.
+Arthritis is a common disease caused by poor management and diet.
+However, due to kidney failure, your senior beardie can also develop arthritis.
+This disease targets the joints and limbs, making movement painful and difficult.

-Senior bearded dragons can also grow blind due to old age.
-While there is no particular cause for this problem, you can help manage the severity by feeding your pet foods rich in vitamin A. If you notice a strange discharge coming from your senior dragon’s eyes, contact your vet immediately for analysis.
+Senior bearded dragons might also grow blind due to old age.
+While there is no particular cause for this problem, you can help manage the severity by feeding your pet foods rich in vitamin A. If you notice a strange discharge coming from your senior dragon’s eyes, consult your vet immediately for analysis.

-As your dragon reaches old age, the usual helter-skelter activities would be much more tedious for it to accomplish.
-Basking spots that are a steep climb, overly dramatic scratching logs, and furniture that they’d need extra steps to go around should be removed from the tank to allow your pet to move around easier.
+As your dragon reaches old age, the usual activities would be much more tedious for it to accomplish.
+Basking spots that are a steep climb, overly dramatic scratching logs, and furniture that need extra steps to go around should be removed from the tank to make it easier for your pet to move around.

-Senior beardies require to be handled less frequently than normal.
-It would help your beardie if you keep it away from kids for the time being.
-Your pet may enjoy the interaction, but it may not enjoy getting picked up from its comfortable position or fondled around in its current stage of old age.
+Senior beardies should be handled less frequently than usual.
+It would help your beardie if you keep it away from kids during this stage of life.
+Your pet may enjoy interacting, but not being picked up from its comfortable position or fondled around in its advanced age.

 Your dragon’s diet is the most important aspect of its well-being.
 At the senior stage, it will need a constant supply of nutrients to manage its daily activities and reduce the risk of falling sick.
-Ensure that you feed your senior pet the correct staple diet of nutritious vegetables and bugs.
-Also, perhaps it’s the right time to reduce the ‘occasional food’ intake.
-Too many treats for senior beardies is too much of a risk for your pet.
+Ensure that you feed your senior pet the correct staple diet of nutritious vegetables and bugs while reducing the ‘occasional food’ intake.
+Too many treats for senior beardies can pose a risk to your pet.